 North Riding are a relatively new-comer to “Tournaments Abroad”, having attended their first Ibercup Estoril only in 2015.
 In 2016 they decided to come back with another group of young officials.
 One of their coaches also partecipated to the 2016 edition of the Paris World Cup.
-We look forward to working with them also in 2017.
+We look forward to working with them for many years in the future.

 Northamptonshire FA got involved with “Tournaments Abroad” thanks to their very own Referee Development Office Luke Scott who, having attended one of our tournaments before, thought it’d be beneficial for a group of young referees to attend as well.
-Since then, three groups of Northamptonshire FA’s up and coming officials have attended,: two at the Ibercup Estoril (2015 and 2016) and one at the Ibercup Costa del Sol (2016).
+Since then, many groups of Northamptonshire FA’s up and coming officials have attended,: two at the Ibercup Estoril (since 2015) and one at the Ibercup Costa del Sol (2016).

 West Riding FA are among the first ever County FAs from England to have started working with “Tournaments Abroad”.
 Thanks to their commitment and involvement to referee development, they are known as the “real veterans” of the Ibercup Estoril, having attended every year since 2011.
-A cooperation that started under then RDO Robert Madley (now a Premier League referee), and continued with great success with his successors Steve Rhodes and Mark Haywood.
+A cooperation that started under then RDO Robert Madley (an ex-Premier League referee), and continued with great success with his successors Steve Rhodes and Mark Haywood.